 • Wellness practitioners seeking to serve from a trauma-informed, decolonized, and rooted space

-• Mental health professionals, yoga instructors, massage therapists, energy workers, herbalists
+• Metal health professionals, yoga instructors, massage therapists, energy workers, herbalists, healing arts practitioners.

 • Spiritual creatives, ritualists, and seekers creating new forms of healing.